MicrosoftDocs/Advertising/advertising/bingads-13/bulk-service/campaign-location-intent-criterion.md

 Determines whether a person must be physically located in the targeted location in order for the ad to display.

 The following values are supported.
 The default value is *PeopleInOrSearchingForOrViewingPages*.
   - Use *PeopleInOrSearchingForOrViewingPages* if you want to show ads to people in, searching for, or viewing pages about your targeted location.
-  - Use *PeopleSearchingForOrViewingPages* if you want to show ads to people searching for or viewing pages about your targeted location.
   - Use *PeopleIn* if you want to show ads to people in your targeted location.

 **Add:** Optional